haxetink/tink_await/README.md

 }
 ```

-This would result in the function returning a `Surprise<String, Error>`.
+This would result in the function returning a `Promise<String>`.
 If you use this test function in another @async function the failure can 'bubble up'.

 ```haxe
 @async function getBuildLines() {